al66/imicros-auth/README.md

     //      locale: user.locale,
     //      token:  token
     //   }
+    // the token should be added to a link in the confirmation mail
     // in case of a successful call it returns
     //  {
     //      sent: "example@test.com"